 How the attack is carried out ?

-Normally, if a flagged photo is not deleted by Facebook, the user can send a deletion request to the owner via an automatically generated link addressed to him.
-If the owner of the photo clicks this link, the photo is legally deleted.
+Normally, if a reported photo is not deleted by Facebook, the user can send a deletion request to the owner via an automatically generated link addressed to him.
+If the photo owner clicks on this link, the photo is legally deleted.

-Arul Kumar explains on his blog that the flaw lies in the manual modification of two parameters in the URL link (Photo_id and Owners Profile_id).
-The attacker can thus receive a deletion link for a photo without the rightful owner knowing.
+Arul Kumar explains on his blog that the flaw lies in the manual modification of two parameters in the URL link ( Photo_id and Owners Profile_id ).
+The attacker can thus receive a deletion link for a photo without the legitimate owner being aware.

-Here is the URL of the vulnerability and its parameters:
+Here is the vulnerability URL and its parameters:

 The flaw in the photos has since been corrected by the team facebook security, and Kumar therefore rewarded.